nhm-herpetology/genomic-disparity/Amniote-busco/README.md

 <details>
   <summary>Click to expand content!</summary>

->In this tutorial we will use 16 species of amniote vertebrates from Lovell et al. (2022) and BUSCO landmarks assocaited with the human X chromosome.
+>In this tutorial we will use 16 species of amniote vertebrates from Lovell et al. [2022](https://elifesciences.org/articles/78526) and BUSCO landmarks assocaited with the human X chromosome.
 The groups include representatives from placental mammals, marsupial mammals, monotreme mammals, birds, and squamate reptiles.

+by Poikela et al. [2024](https://academic.oup.com/gbe/article/16/3/evae024/7628473)

 Species | Group  | Chromosome
 ------------ | -------------  | -------------